Hillary Clinton's Coughing Fits "A Combination of Semen and Public Hairs"

 The agents interrogating Mrs. Clinton weren't even asking about the coughing, except to ask if she needed a glass of water.
 It was Clinton who kept talking about all the cock she sucked and how the semen and public hairs from the blow jobs were constantly getting stuck in her throat.
 At one point she told the agent he knew how it was, and he said he didn't and demanded to be replaced with a lesbian.

-The transcripts of the interview seem to suggest that Clinton took to sucking dick like a duck takes to water and appears to be coughing on public hairs and semen trickles belonging to Sidney Blumenthal, as well as a pilot on a recent flight described by press on board as "turbulent" though the skies outside were perfectly blue.
+The transcripts of the interview seem to suggest that Clinton took to sucking dick like a duck takes to water and alleges to have ben coughing on public hairs and semen trickles belonging to Sidney Blumenthal when she told her aides to comply completely with all provisions of the Freedom of Information Act.

+"I guess through all the gurgling noises caused by all that hymie lawyer pecker snot and my gagging on his wirey pubes" Clinton told agents, "they heard me say "delete all Benghazi emails, when in reality I was screaming 'God Damn It - The American People have a right to know that their government is doing!."
+Clinton told agents that she's not the first Secretary of State to be misquoted while slurping on a penis.

+Rumors in the Clinton press pool are circulating that she blew the pilot on a recent flight described as "turbulent" though the skies outside were perfectly blue.